vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the afternoon, I went to the Walgreens on Adeline Street for my flu shot; see [here](2023-10-13-flu-shot.md) for details.
 After that, I went for some printing work.
 I got back home around 5:30 PM.

+## Wednesday October 18

+In the early afternoon, I made a trip to the Claremont DMV.
+I was in the DMV from around 12:50 PM to around 1:20 PM.
+On the way back, I stopped at the post office at 3175 Adeline Street to mail some stuff;
+this was shortly after 2 PM.